xcat2/confluent-docs/docs/user_reference/osdeploy.md

 #### untethered (stateless/diskless)

 * `confluent_image=untethered` - This will instruct the OS to download the image up front and run out of compressed RAM instead of disk or fetching on-demand.
+This results in increased [memory consuption](diskless_memory_usage.md).
 Benefits and drawbacks:

 | Benefits | Drawbacks |
 | ------ | -------- |